 Bank On Yourself is not an investment in the Dow Jones Industrial Average, or the stock market, or real estate, or precious metals.
 It’s not any kind of speculative investment.
 Bank On Yourself is based on a special kind of whole life insurance that many financially successful people have used for decades, but most people have never heard of.

 This is a very different type of whole life insurance from the kind most financial “gurus” like Suze Orman and Dave Ramsey talk about.
 With this variation, you don’t have to die to “win.”
-It requires a dividend-paying whole life insurance policy with some features added on to it that maybe one in 1,000 financial advisors understands.
+It requires a dividend-paying whole life insurance policy with some features added on to it that maybe one in 1,000 financial representatives understands.

 Here’s how Bank On Yourself fares against the three investing risks we discussed: